flaturtha/CharlieChan/_short-stories/social-climbers.md

 layout: short-stories
 layoutTag: post
 casefileNumber: 55ccf75fb3901011515aefc9
-title: "Brothers of the Coast"
+title: "The Case of the Social Climbers"
 series: A Dixon Hawke Mystery
 date: 2017-05-24
 opub: Dixon Hawke's Casebook
 opubdate: Spring 1940
 opubissue: No. 4
 category: short-stories
-excerpt: "exerpt"
+excerpt: "Will John Burton's ruse win him love and social status or will it just end up being a silly game of make-believe that leads to murder?"
 image: /assets/img/short-stories/social-climbers.svg
 imgh: 300px
-genre: Adventure
+genre: Professional Sleuth
 tag: short-story
 wordcount: 3290
 trfissue: Vol. 3 No. 11